sickotra/sickotra.github.io/index.md

 * Display projects undertaken
 * Start a blog
-* Explore the possibilies of GitHub & GitPages
+* Explore the possibilies of GitHub & GitPages using Markdown, HTML & CSS